tvheadend/tvheadend/docs/markdown/dvr_finished.md

 ###Playing a Recording

-You can play a recording by clicking the *Play* link.
+You can play a recording by clicking the *Play* link, note that these links do not link to an actual file but to a playlist.

-If your browser supports video playback it should automatically start playing.
-Note, the *Play* links do not link to an actual file but to a m3u playlist.
+This will automatically launch an appropriate player, otherwise you will need to manually open the playlist to start watching (normally a double-click on the downloaded file).

 ###Downloading a Recording